rubygarage/nextjs6-graphql-client-tutorial/README.md

 }
 ```

-Create the config file
+After that, create the config file.

 Storybook can be configured in several different ways.
 That’s why we need a config directory.
-We’ve added a `-c` option to the above script mentioning `.storybook` as the config directory.
+We’ve added a -c option to the above script mentioning .storybook as the config directory.

 For the basic Storybook configuration file, you don’t need to do much, but simply tell Storybook where to find stories.

-To do that, simply create a file at `.storybook/config.js` with the following content:
+For that, simply create a file at .storybook/config.js with the following content:

 ```js
 import { configure } from '@storybook/react';